Gastroenterology, Hepatology and Nutrition Fellowships

 Resources and Environment

-The Pediatric Gastroenterology, Hepatology and Nutrition Fellowship Program is based in the Department of Pediatrics in The Charlotte R. Bloomberg Children’s Center building, which opened on May 1, 2012.
-The new tower at The Johns Hopkins Hospital offers an environment like few others in the world, incorporating indoor space, exterior gardens, natural light and the integration of art and architecture to create a unique environment for healing.
+The Pediatric Gastroenterology, Hepatology and Nutrition Fellowship Program is based in the Department of Pediatrics in the Johns Hopkins Children’s Center building, which opened on May 1, 2012.
+The tower at The Johns Hopkins Hospital offers an environment like few others in the world, incorporating indoor space, exterior gardens, natural light and the integration of art and architecture to create a unique environment for healing.

 Also located on the East Baltimore campus are the Johns Hopkins Bloomberg School of Public Health, the Welch Medical Library and several research buildings.
-The training program utilizes both clinical and laboratory resources at the East Baltimore Campus and as well as laboratories on the Bayview campus.
+The training program utilizes both clinical and laboratory resources at the East Baltimore Campus and as well as laboratories at Johns Hopkins Bayview.

-Shuttle buses run every 30 minutes and connect the medical school campus, the Bayview campus and the Johns Hopkins University main campus on North Charles Street.
+Shuttle buses run every 30 minutes and connect the medical school campus, Johns Hopkins Bayview and the Johns Hopkins University main campus on North Charles Street.
 The Baltimore Metro begins in Owings Mills and ends at The Johns Hopkins Hospital.